code-payments/code-vm/README.md

 using the Code app or manually through a public indexer.

 > [!NOTE]
-> The Code VM is designed specifically to be used by the [Code](https://getcode.com) and [Flipchat](https://flipchat.xyz/) mobile apps, prioritizing **seamless payments**.
+> The Code VM is designed specifically to be used by the [Flipcash](https://flipcash.com) mobile app, prioritizing **seamless payments**.
 As a result, this codebase is not intended as a generalized foundation for other projects.

 ## Audits